 When one parent in a child custody case does not adhere to court-ordered obligations, he or she is considered to be in contempt of court.
 One of the most common reasons people are in contempt is failure to pay court ordered child support.
 The other parent must then turn to a child support attorney for help with enforcement of the original support agreement.

-An experienced family law attorney can help you with enforcement of child support.
-Dallas attorney Mary Ann Beaty has over 40 years of experience with child support and child custody cases.
+An experienced child support attorney can help you with enforcement of child support.
+Mary Ann Beaty has over 40 years of experience with child support and child custody cases.
 She understands that it is important for the parents and child(ren) that everyone complies with child support orders.
 To make an appointment with Mary Ann Beaty, please call 800-491-7565 or contact us online.

 HOW WE CAN HELP

 Texas has statutory guidelines for determining the amount of child support a parent must pay.
-We can help you interpret the guidelines to see how they may apply in your situation.
+A qualified child support lawyer can help you interpret the guidelines to see how they may apply in your situation.
 This includes gathering the correct financial, tax, child care and health care information.
 Having the right information can help ensure that you pay or receive the correct amount of support.
 If needs change, you can ask to modify child support.